 The iPhone XR and XS releases introduced us to an upside-down world where Apple's least expensive model, the iPhone XR, also had the longest-lasting battery.
 Apple says the XR was the longest lasting iPhone it ever built, and the company wasn't kidding — it turned in a time of 11 hours, 26 minutes on our battery test, which was nearly an hour better than the iPhone XS Max's result.

-Order has been restored to the universe with the iPhone 11 lineup.
-Now, the iPhone 11 Pro Max takes the long-lasting iPhone crown by lasting an average of 11 hours and 54 minutes while continuously surfing the web over LTE.
-The iPhone 11 also turned in a good result of 11:16, though that's a few minutes behind the XR's result from a year ago.
+Order was restored to the universe with the iPhone 11 lineup.
+The iPhone 11 Pro Max takes the long-lasting iPhone crown by lasting an average of 11 hours and 54 minutes while continuously surfing the web over LTE.
+The iPhone 11 also turned in a good result of 11:16, though that's a few minutes behind the XR's result.
 Both those iPhones landed on our list of the best phone battery life we've seen on devices tested in the last 18 months.

 The iPhone 11 Pro improved upon the below-average result of the iPhone XS, though at 10:24, its result was still roughly an hour behind the regular iPhone 11.

 The iPhone 11 Pro and 11 Pro Max charge faster out of the box.
 Those models ship with an 18-watt charger.
+(You won't find a charger of any type included with the latest iPhones.)
 On the iPhone 11 Max, we got the battery up to 55% after 30 minutes of charging — good, though the Note 10 Plus and OnePlus 7 charge faster.
-The iPhone 11 supports faster charging, too, though you'll have to buy your own 18-watt adapter.
+The iPhone 11 supports faster charging, too, though you'll have to buy your own 18W adapter.

-Having tested all three new iPhones, it's clear that the iPhone 11 Pro Max is the best iPhone you can buy and one of the best phones overall, thanks to its expansive screen and long battery life.
-But not everyone is going to want to pay $1,099 for those kinds of features.
+Having tested all three new iPhones, it's clear that the iPhone 11 Pro Max was the best iPhone you can buy at the time and one of the best phones overall, thanks to its expansive screen and long battery life.
+It's since been surpassed by Apple's newer phones, and even if the iPhone 11 Pro Max's price falls, it's going to remain a pricey device.